OpenDataServices/os4d/docs/adoption/theory_and_practice.md

 ![](/_static/images/SecondCurve.png)

 At (1) and (2) a standard may have pioneer adopters.
-It will providing a 'minimum viable standard' and may be changing regularly.
+It will provide a 'minimum viable standard' and may be changing regularly.
 Data produced against the standard at an early stage may need to be substantially updated before it works with the release version of the standard.
 Pioneers at this stage may build demonstrator tools that show the potential of the standard: and these may even enter adoption, based on early standard drafts.

 By (3) it is useful to have one or two 'settlers', early adopters, but working on stable adoptions that will act as case studies that can inspire other potential standard users.